Greenwich Library: Perrot Memorial Library

 Perrot Memorial Library is located in the Old Greenwich section of the town of Greenwich.
 It is owned by the Perrot Library Association, a private, non-profit 501(c)(3) organization, and is affiliated with but not part of the Greenwich Library.
-They share library cards and a catalog.
+It shares library cards and a catalog.
 Unlike branch libraries in Greenwich, it has its own website.
 As of 2017, the collection includes about 60,000 books and the library subscribes to 110 periodicals.
 Circulation is over 240,000 items.
+The library building was designed by the 20th century architect D. Everett Waid who also donated the land and its architectural plans.

+In 1998, the Radcliffe Children's Library, the newly constructed youth services wing, was completed.
+The wing is named after long time board member and benefactor Richard Radcliffe.

+In 2009, two children's librarians, Kathryn McClelland and Kathleen Krasniewicz, who were in Denver, Colorado for the American Library Association's Midwinter meeting, were killed when their taxi was struck by a truck.

 In 2017, the 1931 colonial-style library building was locally landmarked.

+On February 3, 2025, Fred Camillo, First Selectman of Greenwich declared that date Kevin McCarthy day, in honor of Kevin McCarthy, tenth director of the Perrot Memorial Library.